Cosmian/cloudproof_flutter/README.md

   }
 ```

+Note that if you `search` and `upsert`, the two implementation can share the same callback for `fetchEntries`.

+Note that the copy/paste code could be removed in a future version when Dart implements https://github.com/dart-lang/language/issues/1482.

 #### ⚠️⚠️⚠️ WARNINGS ⚠️⚠️⚠️

 - `fetchEntries`, `fetchChains`, `upsertEntries` and `upsertChains` can be static methods in a class or raw functions but should be static!
 You cannot put classic methods of an instance here.
 - `fetchEntries`, `fetchChains`, `upsertEntries` and `upsertChains` cannot access the state of the program, they will run in a separate `Isolate` with no data from the main thread (for example static/global variables populated during an initialisation phase of your program will not exist).
+If you need to access some data from the main thread, the only way we think we'll work is to save this information inside a file or a database and read it from the callback.
+This pattern will slow down the `search` process.
+If you don't need async in the callbacks (for example the `sqlite` library has sync functions, you can call `*WrapperWithoutIsolate` and keep all the process in the same thread, so you can use your global variables).

+### Implementation details

+- The `search` and `upsert` methods will call the Rust FFI via native bindings synchronously.
+If you want to not stop your main thread, please call `compute` to run the search in a different Isolate.
+- The `Findex.fetchWrapper` and `Findex.upsertWrapper` will wrap your callback inside an isolate to allow you to use asynchronous callbacks.
+- The `Findex.fetchWrapperWithoutIsolate` and `Findex.upsertWrapperWithoutIsolate` will wrap juste call your callback so you will not have access to `async` but your callbacks are executed inside the main isolate (so you have access to your global data)

+We cannot

 ## FFI libs notes